HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-elements-of-a-blockchain.md

 chapter: "How Does a Blockchain Work?"
 ---

-This article provides you with a general overview of what this chapter is all about and how the different topics **are related** to one another.
+This article provides you with a general overview of what this chapter is all about.
 It is a high level description not focused on details but on providing some context before each topic is covered on a granular level.

 ## Hash Functions